 The taste of tropical fruit comes to life in the refreshing mocktail known as the Cinderella.
 This favorite mixed drink has delighted young and old for many years.
-It's versatile and festive: the Cinderella is fantastic on summer afternoons, can be shared at a picnic or birthday party, and makes a fabulous and fruity brunch drink as well.
+It's versatile and festive: The Cinderella is fantastic on summer afternoons, can be shared at a picnic or birthday party, and makes a fabulous and fruity brunch drink as well.

-The Cinderella is an easy mix of three juices, along with grenadine (which is non-alcoholic) and ginger ale.
-The fruit juices create a tart base that mellowed by the sweetness of the grenadine.
+The Cinderella is an easy mix of three juices, along with grenadine (which is nonalcoholic) and ginger ale.
+The fruit juices create a tart base that is mellowed by the sweetness of the grenadine.
 You can, of course, adjust it to make it as sweet as you like.
 The bitters are an option if you want to add some depth of flavor, but it also adds a tiny amount of alcohol.
 You only need a couple of dashes, but avoid this altogether if you need to keep the Cinderella a true mocktail.

 In the end, you will have a tall, refreshing glass of what is essentially a homemade soda.
 The best part?
 It takes just a minute to mix up.

 Gather the ingredients.

 Pour the juices, grenadine, and bitters, if using, into a cocktail shaker filled with ice.